mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

 > You might not think that programmers are artists, but programming is an extremely creative profession.
-It's logic-based creativity.”
+It's logic-based creativity."

 *John Romero*